 Most growers eliminate this problem by raising their plants with an indoor setup; they use regular electric lights positioned close to the plants to give them their sunny needs.
 These actually result in beautifully red Venus flytraps and sundews, but personally, I’m not there yet.
 Byblis will grow longer leaves and more flowers given enough sunlight, but they don’t change color like other carnivorous plants usually do.

 If you’re going to keep your Byblis in full sun, make sure they’re standing in a tray or cup of water.
 The Philippine heat gets merciless and your rainbow plant may wither due to dehydration.
 This is actually the reason I keep their potting media wet; it’s safer for them to stay moist while they’re out in the sun.
 Otherwise, more mature plants will be fine without water for a day or two, or when the weather isn’t as sunny or in bright shade.

 Make sure to change the water in trays to avoid mosquito larvae, since some smarter or luckier mosquitoes just won’t choose to land on the Byblis before laying eggs.
 If you keep the pots in cups though, like I do, you won’t have this problem.
 I’d still recommend changing the water once in a while to “flush” the potting media though.

 Unlike other carnivorous plants, I discovered that Byblis guehoi can live for a time on regular tap water.
-However, I would recommend using rain, distilled, or reverse-osmosis water (RO water, which drips from your airconditioner or pools from the condensation of a cold drink) from the top to “flush” out potential mineral build-up.
+However, this is only for emergencies.
+I would recommend using rain, distilled, or reverse-osmosis water (RO water, which drips from your airconditioner or pools from the condensation of a cold drink) from the top to “flush” out potential mineral build-up.
 It’s best to do this as often as possible when you have this kind of water available.

 I keep water containers full of rain water and aircon water collected to keep costs low.